| Code |

 Teaching Methodologies and Assessment Criteria |

-Assessment is continuous, with the final assessment resulting from: - Overall written test: 65%; Group assignment: 30%; - Active participation in face-to-face and online sessions: 5%.
-To pass the course, the student must complete all the activities and obtain a final grade average above 10 points out of 20.
-In order to approve the course, students must complete all the activities with a minimum of 8 points in the exam and group assignment.
+Assessment is continuous, with the final assessment resulting from: - Overall written test: 70%; Group assignment: 25%; - Active participation in face-to-face sessions: 5%.
+To pass the course, the student must complete all activities and obtain an average final grade above 10 points out of 20.
+To approve the course, students must complete all activities and earn at least 8 points on the exam and group assignment.

 The teaching and assessment methodologies are consistent with the presentation of basic theoretical concepts, which will then be assessed through a written test.
-Classroom discussion allows for the examination of real consumer situations and the development of critical thinking on the part of the student.
+Classroom discussion allows the examination of real consumer situations and the development of students' critical thinking.
 Group work fosters interpersonal relationships and promotes the application of knowledge to specific real-life situations.

 |